RoujiaChen/week13page_ex/_posts/2020-11-24-health-income.md

 ## Altair Example: Gapminder

-Below is a chart of the incidence of measles since 1928 for the 50 US states.
+Below is a chart of the health/income and population of countries in the world.

 <div id="altair-chart-health_income"></div>